 Stones

 Stones require special attention, as not all react in the same way.
-Handle your set jewelry by the metal rather than the stone, to avoid dislodging the setting over time.
+Handle your set jewellery by the metal rather than the stone, to avoid dislodging the setting over time.

 Keep stones away from perfumes, cosmetics, and chemicals, and avoid impacts.
 For cleaning, a soft cloth is sufficient.
-If you have any doubts about a particular stone, do not hesitate to ask us for advice before any cleaning.
+If in doubt about a particular stone, do not hesitate to ask us for advice before cleaning.

 A question?

-We take care of the creations born in our workshop.
+We take care of the creations made in our workshop.
 For care advice or to entrust us with one of your Emmanuelle Zysman pieces, write to us on WhatsApp or by email.